xbot/omnifocus-plugins/README.md

 `rearrange-object-timescales.omnijs`

 Currently, the timescales are fixed.
-The selected projects or tasks can be rearranged to Morning, Noon, Afternoon, Evening, Daytime or Whole Day.
+The selected projects or tasks can be rearranged to Morning, Noon, Afternoon, Evening, Daytime or Whole Day of the chosen date.